Color space

 Creating an ICC profile for your monitor is a simple procedure.
 You use a colorimeter or spectrophotometer and measure the screen in a program.
 Colorimeters are pretty light investment in the context and work great for screen profiling.
 Make sure the screen is at working temperature, clean and correctly calibrated when profiling.

 Creating profiles for printers is more complicated and requires more expensive profile software and equipment.
 You start by making sure the printer is in tip-top shape.
 Some printers such as e.g. Canon's large-format machines have the possibility to adjust ink quantities, it allows you to finetune the printer before you make the ICC-profile.
 When you know which paper setting and which amount of ink works best, it’s time to print a testchart of maybe 1500-2000 color patches.
-You write it without color management so that the RGB values goes directly into the printer.
+You print it without color management so the RGB values goes directly into the printer.

 When the testchart has dried properly (better to wait too long than to be in a hurry) you measure the patches with a spectrophotometer.
 The spectrophotometer measures LAB values for each patch so we know what color you get from a certain RGB combination in the printer.
 Then you feed the measurements into a profile program that can calculate the ICC profile.
 The program now knows which LAB color actually resulted from a certain RGB combination, so if we want to produce that actual color in the future, it is those RGB values we should feed to the printer.
 LAB colors are, as we remember real defined colors that everyone (standard viewers) agrees on.
 We've got a translation key that tells us what RGB numbers we should feed the printer if we want a certain color.
 And we’ve got a reference in LAB that can be used by other profiles when we want to take the image further to monitors, other printers, etc. It's pretty genius!